eraofchaos/eraofchaos.github.io/units/Devil.md

 ---
 title: "Devil"
 permalink: /units/Devil/
-excerpt: "The Devil is the leader of the Inferno.
+excerpt: "Units The Devil is the leader of the Inferno.
 He can battle at any pace, and even teleport and attack enemies in the back row"
 unitID: 507
 last_modified_at: 2020-12-01
 lang: en